 The magnificently situated Urquhart Castle, on the banks of Loch Ness, remains an impressive stronghold despite its ruinous state.

-Once one of Scotland’s largest castles, Urquhart’s remains include a tower house that commands splendid views of the famous loch and Great Glen.
+Urquhart was once one of Scotland’s largest castles.
+Its remains include a tower house – the most recent building on the site – that commands splendid views of the famous loch and Great Glen.

-Urquhart witnessed considerable conflict throughout its 500 years as a medieval fortress and its history from the 13th to 17th centuries was particularly bloody.
-Following Edward I’s invasion, it fell into English hands and was then reclaimed and lost again.
-In the 14th century, it figured prominently in the Scots’ struggle for independence and came under the control of Robert the Bruce after he became King of Scots.
+Urquhart witnessed considerable conflict throughout its 500 years as a medieval fortress and its history from the 1200s to the 1600s was particularly bloody.
+Following the invasion of King Edward I of England in 1296, it fell into English hands and was then reclaimed and lost again.
+In the 1300s it figured prominently in the Scots’ struggle for independence and came under the control of Robert the Bruce after he became King of Scots in 1306.

-In the 15th and 16th centuries, the castle and glen were frequently raided from the west by the ambitious MacDonald Lords of the Isles.
+In the 1400s and 1500s, the castle and glen were frequently raided from the west by the ambitious MacDonald Lords of the Isles.

-The castle’s history and that of the noble families – Durward, MacDonald and Grant – who held it, is told in the exhibition and audio-visual display in the new visitor centre.
-The Centre features an outstanding array of medieval artefacts found at the castle.
+The castle’s history is told in the exhibition and audio-visual display in the new visitor centre.
+The centre features an outstanding array of medieval artefacts found at the castle.
+It also tells the stories of the noble families who held the castle at different times: the Durwards, MacDonalds and Grants.

 Take your young explorers on four exciting Discover Explore missions